Modern slavery statement

 Our GNFR suppliers are required to demonstrate their compliance with the Modern Slavery Act by providing details of its policies on slavery and human trafficking and providing assurances that it does not (and nor does any entity within its supply chain) engage in slavery or human trafficking or any associated activity.

 Our largest GNFR supplier is Wincanton.
 We have partnered with Wincanton since 2014, and they provide warehousing and delivery of most Loaf products.
-As a strategic partner to Loaf, Wincanton remains committed to the highest possible ethical standards and corporate conduct.
+As a strategic partner to Loaf, Wincanton and the wider GXO group remains committed to the highest possible ethical standards and corporate conduct.
 They have a zero-tolerance approach to modern slavery and human trafficking and require companies across its extended supply chain to understand and meet its expectations on anti-bribery, corruption, legal compliance and ethical conduct.

 Policies & training